ipass-ace-exam/ipass-ace-exam.github.io/_posts/2014-09-28-if-not-now-when.md

 * Take note of how successful you are when sitting the exam-style questions.
 If you find that you're performance is below par, then it might be worth concentrating on expanding your knowledge.
 Remember, doing this is not an admission of failure but proof that you're taking your education seriously and that in the end you will settle for nothing but success.

-As mentioned previously, only you can say when you are ready to take the exam, but ensuring that you are well prepared will give you the best probability of success.
+In summary, only you can say when you are ready to take the exam, but ensuring that you are well prepared will give you the best probability of success.

 Has this post been helpful?
-Let us know below.
+Let us know in the comments mbelow.